 Included Activity: Canoeing on the Gariep River

 DAY 40: Gariep River to Cederberg (B / L / D)

 An early morning start sees travel south through the Richtersveld and the mining town of Springbok before reaching the region known as Namaqualand, well known for its prolific display of Namaqua wildflowers that occur each spring.
 Tonight is spent in a picturesque campsite surrounded by local wine farms and there will be the opportunity to sample some of the nectar of the gods or to explore the surrounding beautiful Cederberg Mountains.
 Tonight will the last night under the stars.

 DAY 41: Cederberg to Cape Town (B)

 The scenic Cederberg area is left to travel south towards Cape Town through the rich fruit growing area of Citrusdal before crossing the Piekenierskloof Pass to the Cape’s wine growing regions.
 The first sighting of the Mother’s City Table Mountain across Table Bay means that the final destination is in sight.
 Tonight’s accommodation is in dormitories in one of Cape Town’s best loved hostels.
-After checking in and getting some lunch the group will set out on a township tour in and around Cape Town, being dropped off back at the hostel at the end of the tour.

 Starting in the mother city, Cape Town has much to offer, such as the flat topped Table Mountain, which is awesome for hiking and gives a fantastic aerial view of Cape Town from the top.
 Then there is the pulse of the city - Long Street - with all the food outlets and entertainment needed on holiday and plenty of day trips for sightseeing with breathtaking views, winelands tours etc.